albahnsen/albahnsen.github.io/intro.md

 <div align="justify">
 <img style="float: right; border:10px solid white" src="/images/modern-marketing-post.png">
 My name is <b>Alejandro CORREA BAHNSEN</b>, I'm passionate about Machine Learning and Data Science.
 I hold a PhD in <i>Machine Learning</i> from Luxembourg University.
-I have many years of experience in the use and development of predictive models to real-world problems such as: Credit card fraud detection, credit scoring, collections, churn and direct marketing.
-Currently I'm working as <i>Data Scientist</i> at <a href='http://www.easysol.net' target="_blank">Easy Solutions</a>.</div>
+I more than a decade of experience applying the use and development of predictive models to real-world issues such as cyber fraud, human resources analytics, credit scoring, churn modeling and direct marketing.
+Currently I'm working as <i>Chief Data Scientist</i> at <a href='http://www.easysol.net' target="_blank">Easy Solutions</a>.</div>
 <p></p>

 <div align="justify">
 I consider myself a technology evangelist on data science.
-I Enjoy giving <a href='/talks'>talks</a> on successful applications of big data science on different applications.
+I Enjoy giving <a href='/talks'>talks</a> on successful applications of data science on different applications.
 Moreover I have been an active contributor to several open source projects such as <a href='http://scikit-learn.org' target="_blank">scikit-learn</a> and
 <a href='/software'>costcla</a>.
-I have written and published many <a href='/publications'>academic and industrial papers</a> in the best per-review publications.
-Lastly, I also have experience as instructor of econometrics, financial risk management and machine learning.
+I have published over 15 <a href='/publications'>academic and industrial papers</a>  in noteworthy peer-reviewed publications.
+Lastly, I have also taught the following subjects on a university level: econometrics, financial risk management, machine learning and natural language processing.
 </div>
 <p></p>
 <div align="justify">